khaledyassen/Wolf_Rec/README.md

 1] Gathering all subdomains from a lot of tools with only one press

-2] Do subdomain brute forcing for small list You can add to it your own list
+2] subdomain brute forcing for small list You can add to it your own list

 3] Scanning for subdomain takeover